signebedi/gita-api/README.md

 pip install -r requirements.txt
 ```

-Install postgres if you'd like:
+Install postgres on the localhost if you'd like.
+You can of course also connect to a remote postgres instance so long as it is configured to receive remote connections.
+Currently, this application only supports the default sqlite3 and postgres.

 ```bash
 # Install the postgres packages
 apt install postgresql postgresql-contrib